Chapter 5

 cpdf -decompress in.pdf -o out.pdf

-If cpdf finds a compression type it can’t cope with, the stream is left compressed.
+If Cpdf finds a compression type it can’t cope with, the stream is left compressed.
 When using -decompress, object streams are not compressed.
 It may be easier for manual inspection to also remove object streams, by adding the -no-preserve-objstm option to the command.

 5.2 Compressing a Document